 The Galápagos tortoise or Galápagos giant tortoise (Chelonoidis nigra) is the largest living species of tortoise and the 13th-heaviest living reptile, reaching weights of over 400 kg (880 lb) and lengths of over 1.8 meters (5.9 ft).
-With life spans in the wild of over 100 years, it is one of the longest-lived vertebrates.
+With a life span in the wild of over 100 years, it is one of the longest-lived vertebrates.
 A captive individual lived at least 170 years.
 They are the giant tortoise of the world.

 The moderate weights of the females are around 250 pounds (113 Kg.) and that of the males is 500 pounds (227 Kg.)
 Their legs are stout and strong enough to bear the weight of their body, still most of the time they keep lying down, to preserve their energy.
 The Galapagos tortoise is of two varieties, The smaller ones possess shells which curl out in front just like a saddle and hence called “saddlebacks, while the largest ones sporting large, round shells, they call, “domes.”-

 The carapace (shell) of the tortoise is big and bony, colored dull brown.
 The shell plates merge into the ribs, forming a strong protection and become a part of the skeleton.
 Lichens live in the shell of these gradual-moving animals.
 These tortoises have typical scutes (shell segment) design on their shell which they retain throughout their life.
 The superficial layer fades off with time, and so, even though every year, bands grow on the shell, it is not useful to determine the age of the tortoise.
 As a protective device, it is possible for the tortoise to pull in its neck, head and forelimbs into the shell.
 Their legs are short and big, having hard scales and scaly dry skin.
 It has four claws on the hind legs and five on the forelegs.